anubhuti24/vendor_hub/README.md

 Import the provided JSON link into a tool for API testing, such as Postman.
 This JSON file contains detailed descriptions of all the API endpoints.
 You can then thoroughly test each endpoint to ensure its functionality.

+Firstly, generate the token using username and password of the superuser using API endpoint `/api-token-auth/`

+This token needs to be provided in the Authorization Header.

+Run all the apis using auth token.

 # Test Suite

 ## Test the purchase order APIs